 - .1 Indoor relative humidity of 30% or greater can result in excessive condensation on or within the building envelope during winter. - .2 Where feasible, provide lower humidity "buffer spaces" to separate spaces with high relative humidity from the building envelope.
-To make such separation effective, design partitions and mechanical system air pressure differentials to minimize humid air transfer to buffer spaces. - .3 Where high humidity space cannot be "buffered" from the building envelope, design building envelope assembly to prevent condensation on or within the building envelope during winter.
+To make such separation effective, design partitions and mechanical system air pressure differentials to minimize humid air transfer to buffer spaces. - .3 Where high humidity space cannot be "buffered" from the building envelope, design to prevent condensation within the building envelope.